raymondpattend/raymondpattend/README.md

 Discord - Raymond#0001

-(!)
 If you need to urgently contact me, use Discord.
+I will respond within 30 minutes between 6AM-11:59PM EST.